 Every driver should have auto insurance to protect themselves.
 Not having enough to pay for an accident can financially ruin you.
 But how much do you need?
 The answer to this question depends on your situation.

 Some people can afford a lot of coverage.
 Others might have to buy certain types because they’re leasing or financing their car.
-All states (except New Hampshire and Virginia) require a minimum amount of coverage to drive.
+All states (except New Hampshire and Virginia) require a minimum amount of insurance protection to drive.
 As you can see, how much you should get varies for each person.

 This article will break down which types of car insurance you need.
 It’ll also explain how much of each you should have.
 Finally, you’ll learn the reasons for carrying a high amount of coverage.
 This info will help you make informed decisions when you decide to go out and shop for a policy.